nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 The nginx agent is missing a few requirements we will need to add for our use case.

-Immediate features needed:
+Features needed (in priority order, more or less):

+- Add support for certificate rotation for the agent <-> control plane gRPC channel
+- Deterministically confirm that a nginx reload succeeds (e.g. check that new worker processes are running)
+- Add an option to configure the server's token via a file
+- Add an option to refresh server token from a file
 - Add readiness and liveness endpoints
-- Add support for certificate rotation for the agent <-> control plane gRPC channel

-Longer-term features needed:

 - Produce a container image as a release artifact
     - This image should be non-root
     - This image should be as minimal as possible